paperscape/paperscape-mapclient/README.md

 Compling
 ========

-The Paperscape map client is written in <a href="coffeescript.org">CoffeeScript</a>, which must first be transcompiled into JavaScript code to run in a browser.
+The Paperscape map client is written in <a href="http://coffeescript.org">CoffeeScript</a>, which must first be (trans)compiled into JavaScript code for it to run in a browser.
-Similarly, the associated style sheets are written in <a href="sass-lang.com">Sass</a>, which must be transcompiled into CSS.
+Similarly, the style sheets are written in <a href="http://sass-lang.com">Sass</a>, which must be compiled into CSS.
-With CoffeeScript and Sass installed, the `compile` script can be used (on unix-like systems) to automatically perform the compilations.
+With CoffeeScript and Sass installed, the <i>compile</i> script can be used (on unix-like systems) to automatically perform the compilations.
 Once started this script will continue to monitor for changes using the `inotifywait` command (from the inotify toolset) unless the runtime command `--single` is specified.

 The JavaScript/CoffeeScript code is split into modules, which are managed and loaded using <a href="http://requirejs.org">RequireJS</a>.